viviandotdev/ObsidianVault/+ Encounters/One of the easiest ways to be unhappy is to constantly think about problems you have no control over.md

 	- Becoming healthier
 	- Learning more, becoming more curious about topics and learning about them
 	- Becoming a better programmer
+	- Becoming a better friend
+	- Becoming a better person who makes good decisions and helps out the people around them